 How does CBM work to eradicate glaucoma?

-Glaucoma is the second leading cause of blindness in Africa.
+Approximately 90% of visually impaired people live in developing countries.
+Even though 80% of all visual impairment can be prevented or cured*, Glaucoma is still the second leading cause of blindness in Africa.
 The nerve that connects the eye to the brain is irreversibly damaged, and it is usually associated with raised eye pressure, leading to advanced, irreversible sight loss.

 Detection of glaucoma is an essential part meaning that whenever a patient is seen because of an eye problem, he is also checked for glaucoma.
 The earlier the disease is detected the better since damage to the optic nerve is irreversible and what is lost is lost for good.
 Early stages of glaucoma do not cause any symptoms to the patient so they usually do not seek medical help.
 The progression of glaucoma can be stopped in most cases by reducing eye pressure.
 In general there are three groups of treatments, either eye drops, laser treatment or surgical procedures.
 They are offered depending on the stage of the disease and socio-economic aspects.
 CBM is also involved in research focussing on optimal treatment in low-income settings.